EU reaches deal for $60-per-barrel price cap on Russian oil

 “Since then, obviously oil prices have fallen and global recession is a real thing,” he said.
 “The reality is that it is unlikely to be binding given where oil prices are now.”

-Others have criticized the measure, a brainchild of U.S. Treasury Secretary Janet Yellen.
-A representative from U.S. Treasury wasn’t immediately available for comment Friday.
+European leaders touted their work on the price cap, a brainchild of U.S. Treasury Secretary Janet Yellen.

-Former Treasury Secretary Steve Mnuchin told CNBC during a panel in November at the Milken Institute’s Middle East and Africa Summit that the price cap was “not only not feasible, I think it’s the most ridiculous idea I’ve ever heard.”
+“The EU agreement on an oil price cap, coordinated with G7 and others, will reduce Russia’s revenues significantly,” said Ursula von der Leyen, president of the European Commission, the EU’s executive arm.
+“It will help us stabilize global energy prices, benefiting emerging economies around the world.”

 Hussein reported from Washington, and McHugh from Frankfurt, Germany.
 AP reporter Aamer Madhani contributed from Washington.